A Kernel for Multi-Parameter Persistent Homology: Acknowledgments

-\paragraph{Acknowledgements.} This work was initiated at the Dagstuhl Seminar 17292 ``Topology, Computation and Data Analysis''.
-We thank all members of the breakout session for the multi-dimensional kernel for their valuable suggestions.
-The first three authors acknowledge support by the Austrian Science Fund (FWF) grant number P 29984-N35.
+This work was initiated at the Dagstuhl Seminar 17292 ``Topology, Computation and Data Analysis".
+We thank all members of the breakout session on multi-dimensional kernel for their valuable suggestions.
+The first three authors acknowledge support by the Austrian Science Fund (FWF) grant P 29984-N35.
+The last author acknowledges partial support by NSF grant DBI-1661375, IIS-1513616 and NIH grant R01-1R01EB022876-01.